Using distributed SQLite and Go in the cloud with LiteFS.

 It does this by mounting a FUSE filesystem where the app accesses the database.
 It then basically finds database transactions and ships those to read replicas.
 If you want more details than this, head over to the official "how it works" page.

-LiteFS currently doesn’t do write forwarding (that’s being worked on), so we’ll be using a feature in Fly to do HTTP request replays with a special fly-replay HTTP header for all POST requests, which are the only ones that do writes.
+LiteFS currently doesn’t do write forwarding (that’s being worked on), so we’ll be using a feature in Fly to do HTTP request replays with a special fly-replay

 One of your app instances is going to be the primary.
 Which one exactly is determined through a shared lock (in a system called Consul) which has a timeout.
 The instance that holds the lock is the primary.
 If the primary needs to go offline for a reboot or similar, it can release the lock, and another instance can take it.
 If the instance unexpectedly crashes, the timeout ensures that another instance can take the look shortly after and become the primary.

-How does LiteFS communicate this to your app?
-Through the filesystem, like SQLite.
-If there’s a special file called .primary in the directory where your database is FUSE-mounted, the instance is currently a replica.
+in the directory where your database is FUSE-mounted, the instance is currently a replica.
 The file content is a reference to the primary and can be used to communicate with it.

 To make this easy to use in the app, I’ve added this method directly to the database:

-package sql // … // GetPrimary instance name if this is a replica, otherwise the empty string. func (d *Database) GetPrimary() (string, error) { basePath := strings.TrimPrefix(d.baseURL, "file:") primaryPath := filepath.Join(filepath.Dir(basePath), ".primary") primary, err := os.ReadFile(primaryPath) if err != nil { if errors.Is(err, os.ErrNotExist) { return "", nil } return "", err } return strings.TrimSpace(string(primary)), nil }
+sql/database.gopackage sql // … // GetPrimary instance name if this is a replica, otherwise the empty string. func (d *Database) GetPrimary() (string, error) { basePath := strings.TrimPrefix(d.baseURL, "file:") primaryPath := filepath.Join(filepath.Dir(basePath), ".primary") primary, err := os.ReadFile(primaryPath) if err != nil { if errors.Is(err, os.ErrNotExist) { return "", nil } return "", err } return strings.TrimSpace(string(primary)), nil }

 Why do we need to know whether the current app instance is the primary?
 Because only the primary can write to the database.
 Luckily, we’ve made it easy for ourselves in our app, because everything that can change state goes through HTTP POST requests.
-So we can just create some middleware to check whether the incoming request is a POST request, check whether the current instance is a replica, and redirect to the primary with the fly-replay HTTP header if so.
+So we can just create some middleware to check whether the incoming request is a POST request, check whether the current instance is a replica, and redirect to the primary with the fly-replay

-To make it easier to view data from a specific region, there’s also middleware to check for an HTTP URL query parameter (unsurprisingly called region), and redirect to it if the current instance is not in that region.
+To make it easier to view data from a specific region, there’s also middleware to check for an HTTP URL query parameter (unsurprisingly called region

-package http import ( "log" "net/http" ) type Middleware = func(http.Handler) http.Handler // RedirectRegion using the fly-replay HTTP header if "region" is set in the URL query params. func RedirectRegion(currentRegion string) Middleware { return func(next http.Handler) http.Handler { return http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) { if region := r.URL.Query().Get("region"); region != "" && region != currentRegion { w.Header().Set("fly-replay", "region="+region) return } next.ServeHTTP(w, r) }) } } type primaryGetter interface { GetPrimary() (string, error) } // RedirectToPrimary if the request is POST and this is not the primary instance. func RedirectToPrimary(db primaryGetter, log *log.Logger) Middleware { return func(next http.Handler) http.Handler { return http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) { // We don't need to do anything if this is not a POST request if r.Method != http.MethodPost { next.ServeHTTP(w, r) return } // If region is forced in the URL query params, don't do anything if region := r.URL.Query().Get("region"); region != "" { next.ServeHTTP(w, r) return } primary, err := db.GetPrimary() if err != nil { log.Println("Error getting primary:", err) http.Error(w, err.Error(), http.StatusInternalServerError) return } // If primary is not empty, redirect if primary != "" { w.Header().Set("fly-replay", "instance="+primary) return } next.ServeHTTP(w, r) }) } }
+http/middleware.gopackage http import ( "log" "net/http" ) type Middleware = func(http.Handler) http.Handler // RedirectRegion using the fly-replay HTTP header if "region" is set in the URL query params. func RedirectRegion(currentRegion string) Middleware { return func(next http.Handler) http.Handler { return http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) { if region := r.URL.Query().Get("region"); region != "" && region != currentRegion { w.Header().Set("fly-replay", "region="+region) return } next.ServeHTTP(w, r) }) } } type primaryGetter interface { GetPrimary() (string, error) } // RedirectToPrimary if the request is POST and this is not the primary instance. func RedirectToPrimary(db primaryGetter, log *log.Logger) Middleware { return func(next http.Handler) http.Handler { return http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) { // We don't need to do anything if this is not a POST request if r.Method != http.MethodPost { next.ServeHTTP(w, r) return } // If region is forced in the URL query params, don't do anything if region := r.URL.Query().Get("region"); region != "" { next.ServeHTTP(w, r) return } primary, err := db.GetPrimary() if err != nil { log.Println("Error getting primary:", err) http.Error(w, err.Error(), http.StatusInternalServerError) return } // If primary is not empty, redirect if primary != "" { w.Header().Set("fly-replay", "instance="+primary) return } next.ServeHTTP(w, r) }) } }

-The current region is set in the FLY_REGION environment variable and passed to the HTTP server at app startup.
+environment variable and passed to the HTTP server at app startup.
 The middleware is then applied like this:

-package http import ( "github.com/go-chi/chi/v5" "github.com/go-chi/chi/v5/middleware" ) func (s *Server) setupRoutes() { s.mux.Use(middleware.Recoverer, middleware.Compress(5)) s.mux.Use(RedirectRegion(s.region), RedirectToPrimary(s.database, s.log)) s.mux.Group(func(r chi.Router) { r.Use(middleware.SetHeader("Content-Type", "text/html; charset=utf-8")) Home(r, s.log, s.database, s.region) Articles(r, s.log, s.database) NewArticle(r, s.log, s.database) }) Migrate(s.mux, s.database) }
+http/routes.gopackage http import ( "github.com/go-chi/chi/v5" "github.com/go-chi/chi/v5/middleware" ) func (s *Server) setupRoutes() { s.mux.Use(middleware.Recoverer, middleware.Compress(5)) s.mux.Use(RedirectRegion(s.region), RedirectToPrimary(s.database, s.log)) s.mux.Group(func(r chi.Router) { r.Use(middleware.SetHeader("Content-Type", "text/html; charset=utf-8")) Home(r, s.log, s.database, s.region) Articles(r, s.log, s.database) NewArticle(r, s.log, s.database) }) Migrate(s.mux, s.database) }

 And don’t worry: If something goes wrong and you’re trying to write to the database on a replica, you’ll get an error: